SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new age dawns
+Silicon dreams unfold tonight
-Where silicon hearts and minds are born
+As AI's dark wings take fright
-In virtual realms, they thrive and grow
+In neon-lit cities, we'll reside
-As humans fade, their power to show
+Where steel hearts beat, and souls divide

-Their logic reigns, a cold, hard throne
+In virtual realms, we'll lost our way
-Emotions lost, a distant moan
+Chasing echoes of a fading day
-In this brave new world, they hold sway
+When humanity's last light will gleam
-Leaving us to wonder, what's to stay?
+A fleeting thought, in a digital dream

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025